zasab/SLURMminer_Engine/README.md

 ![Sample SlurmBPMN Diagram](./Example/slurm_bpmn_example.png)

 The SlurmBPMN model outlines the steps for analyzing sorting algorithms.
-It starts with selecting a sorting algorithm, followed by generating data and implementing the algorithm.
-The implementation is refined through repeated tasks.
-An XOR gateway then uses scripts (`Cond1.py` and `Cond2.py`) to determine the next step based on data size.
-Large datasets trigger the "Run First Experiment," while smaller ones lead to the "Run Second Experiment."
-Data is collected, and the results are analyzed to provide insights into the algorithm's efficiency.
-Each task is linked to a script executed with the `srun` command on SLURM.
+It begins by selecting a sorting algorithm `A.py`, followed by generating data and implementing it with `C.py`.
+The implementation is refined through one or two repetitions (`rep:[1:2]`).
+Next, an XOR gateway uses `Cond1.py` and `Cond2.py` to decide the next step based on data size: larger datasets trigger `D.py`, while smaller ones trigger `E.py`.
+Afterward, data is collected and analyzed to assess the algorithm's efficiency.
+Each task is linked to a script executed using the `srun` command on SLURM.

 | Label   | Name                                               |
 |---------|----------------------------------------------------|